 Green impact is an environmental accreditation and awards scheme run by the National Union of students bringing together staff and students to green campuses, curriculums and communities across the country and has been offered at UCLan for the past three years.
 In 2015 the health staff and students received the Platinum award for its green impact submission.

 The College welcomes undergraduate, postgraduate and research students from around the world.
 Cultural and international perspectives are embedded within the curriculum.
 Students have the opportunity to engage with others from a diverse range of cultural backgrounds.
 Research staff are engaged in collaborative research with partners in Europe and around the world.

-Nursing, midwifery, allied health and sports students have opportunities to undertake international placements each year to a variety of locations.
-Some students have engaged in the leadership programme at the UCLan Cyprus campus.
+Nursing, midwifery, allied health and sports science students have opportunities to undertake international placements to a variety of locations.
+Some students engage in the leadership programme at the UCLan Cyprus campus.
 Experiences are captured and shared between students.